Mezy/BiomeMapping/README.md

 ### As a dependency

-AnvilGUI requires the usage of Maven or a Maven compatible build system.
+BiomeMapping requires the usage of Maven or a Maven compatible build system.
 ```xml
 <dependency>
     <groupId>com.github.Mezy</groupId>